frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

   --lon=2.5793183
   --heading=220

-Assuming the selected airport in the FGo! user interface is LFPG, then the :program:`fgfs` command issued by FGo! when the user clicks on the :guilabel:`Run FG` button will be::
+Assuming the selected airport in the FFGo user interface is LFPG, then the :program:`fgfs` command issued by FFGo when the user clicks on the :guilabel:`Run FG` button will be::

   fgfs <basic options> --enable-terrasync \